swing in a misty autumn atmosphere

 The part that still feels responsible for keeping everyone okay.

-And often, these younger selves developed for very understandable reasons.
+These younger selves splintered off for very understandable reasons.

-Children growing up around addiction, emotional unpredictability, criticism, emotional absence, conflict, instability, or inconsistent care often learn very early how to adapt in order to maintain connection, safety, or belonging.
+Children growing up around addiction, emotional unpredictability, criticism, emotional absence, conflict, instability, or inconsistent care often learn early to adapt in order to maintain connection, safety, or belonging.

 Some become caretakers.